marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/declaring-attributes-of-functions/common-function-attributes.rst

 .. index:: aligned function attribute

-.. gcc-attr:: aligned, aligned (alignment)
+.. fn-attr:: aligned, aligned (alignment)

-  The :gcc-attr:`aligned` attribute specifies a minimum alignment for the first instruction of the function, measured in bytes.
+  The :fn-attr:`aligned` attribute specifies a minimum alignment for the first instruction of the function, measured in bytes.
 When specified, :samp:`{alignment}` must be an integer constant power of 2.
 Specifying no :samp:`{alignment}` argument implies the ideal alignment for the target.